 As already mentioned, surgery of the humerus may be necessary when the fragments of splintered bone have been displaced from their natural position, resulting in what is known as a “displaced” fracture.
 Ensuring if the alignment of the bone fragments is acceptable depends on several factors.
 Fractures near the shoulder or elbow joint, especially if the fracture extends into the joint itself, are most likely to require surgery since realignment and reconstruction must be perfect, otherwise once healed, the fractured joint may have limited functional ability, which in time may lead to arthrosis.

-The type of intervention that is carried out for the fixation of a humeral fracture depends on the physiognomy and characteristics of the fracture itself.
+The type of surgical fixation procedure for a humeral fracture will depend on the type of fracture sustained.

 The degree of severity of a displaced fracture, the number of bony fragments and their size will guide the decision as to whether to choose fixation with angular stable plates and screws, including, if necessary, bone grafts to sustain the fracture.
 Should the fixation procedure using angular stable plates and screws not be possible, the injured joint will be removed and replaced with a prosthesis.

 The procedure is carried out with open surgery.
 A small incision is made in the skin to allow the surgeon direct vision of the surgical field, thereby avoiding the vessels and nerves and allowing accurate reduction, or “reconstruction of the puzzle” of bone fragments, which are then secured in place (synthesis).